Energy tariffs explained: How to check when your tariff is ending

 What is a variable-rate tariff?

-Variable-rate contracts are tied to market activity, so if market prices increase then you may end up paying more per unit of energy that your company uses.
+Variable-rate contracts are tied to market activity, so if market prices increase you might pay more for each unit of energy your company uses.
 On the flip side, if prices drop then you should pay less.
 If you’re willing to take the risk, you can just as easily reap the benefits if market prices fall.

 Pros: You could pay less for your energy if market prices drop.
 You can switch plans whenever you want.